 Best known for his reporting for the BBC and now ITV, in particular his accounts of financial and Northern Rock crisis in the late-2000s.
 More recently he has moved from BBC to ITV where he will present his own popular talk show and continues political re

 Robert Peston is ITVs Political Editor and host of their new flagship politics and current affairs show, Peston on Sunday.
 He covers the latest happenings in Westminster and beyond, interviewing the important players on the national and international political scenes.

-Prior to his high-profile move Robert Peston was the BBC’s Economics Editor, revealing the stories behind the statistics and explaining the implications of domestic, European and global economic shifts.
+Prior to his high-profile move to ITV Robert Peston was the BBC’s Economics Editor, revealing the stories behind the statistics and explaining the implications of domestic, European and global economic shifts.
 Before that, as Business Editor, he broadcast and published a series of exclusive and influential stories about the global financial situation.
 He revealed the crises at Northern Rock and RBS, the emergency rescue of HBOS, and the tumult around the credit crunch, bailouts and austerity.

 Before joining the BBC, Robert was City and Assistant Editor of the Sunday Telegraph, in charge of the business and money sections. and the FT's Financial Editor.
 At the FT, he was a member of the editorial board and earlier he served as its Political Editor, Banking Editor and founder of the investigations unit.

 Away from the cameras Robert has also won plaudits for his online journalism, and he is the author of critically acclaimed books including How Do We Fix This Mess? and Who Runs Britain?.
 Both examine the causes and long-term implications of the 2008 financial crisis.